 General Elections 2018 with all its ups and downs, is about to have the final showdown.
 While the elections have met with a lot of criticism, there are a few unconventional and progressive elements associated with them that we cannot overlook.

-* As per section 206 of the Election Act 2017, each political party is bound to allot 5% of its representation to women.
+* As per section 206 of the Election Act 2017, each political party is bound to allow 5% of its representation to women.
 Every single political party except Allah-o-Akbar Tehreek (AAT) has allotted more representation to women than the required quota.
 PPP stands on number one in this regard, followed by PTI and PMLN.

-* Sunita Parmar is the first minority Hindu woman to contest on the general seat from Thar Desert.
+* Sunita Parmar is the first minority Hindu woman to contest on the general seat from the Thar Desert.
 Sumita belongs to Meghwar Hindu Community, which is considered as ‘untouchable’ among Hindus.
 Sunita has a firm stance against the feudal system and believes it is holding the women back in the province.

 * Celebrating electoral diversity, 25 transgenders are hired as electoral observers.
 13 transgender individuals are all set to contest in upcoming elections.